Fenestraz stripped of Monaco pole - Speedcafe

 The Nissan driver will now start second.

-Fenestraz had dominated the final Duel against Hughes, who succumbed to the pressure and made a mistake as he tried to match the Frenchman’s times.
+Fenestraz had dominated the final qualifying Duel against Hughes, who succumbed to the pressure and made a mistake as he tried to match the Frenchman’s times.

 Yet Fenestraz’s pole lap was under investigation and has now been deleted due to “a power usage over [the] regulatory limit of 350kW”.